markwest1972/jukebox/readme.md

 ## Requirements ##

 1. Node.js / npm installed on your machine.
-2. Arduino Uno Board with buttons and a buzzer connected.
+2. Arduino Uno Board with buttons and a buzzer connected (see below).

 ![](https://github.com/markwest1972/jukebox/blob/master/Jukebox_Frizting.jpg)